experience on our website. If you continue, we'll assume that you are happy to receive

 Even in a devolved structure with strong alliances there are important activities which need to be carried out centrally either for network reasons or to exploit scale economies and the benefits of standardisation.
 The development and transparency of our system operator activities is therefore critical and builds on the progress described above in capacity and performance management.

-A one kind of alliance, known as a deep alliance, has been developed involving the Wessex route (one of our devolved operational regions) and South West Trains.
+An alliance has been developed involving the Wessex route (one of our devolved operational regions) and South West Trains.

 This has seen the establishment of a joint senior management team in Waterloo to look after both train and track on the Wessex route - a much more joined-up way of working.